 Our goal is therefore to reduce the inequality in Germany in terms of school and university qualifications achieved by people of migrant origin aged 15-30 by 70 percent by 2025, as compared with the 2005 level.

-In Germany, success in education is primarily a question of social background: whether or not a child is successful in school depends to a major extent on the family into which he or she is born.
-Children of non-university-educated parents, for example, embark on a university degree noticeably less often than the children of civil servants (despite achieving the same results at school).
-In this context, it makes no difference whether or not the children are of migrant origin.
-Young people of migrant origin from socially deprived families face double the burden: they additionally have to battle against the disadvantages that are part and parcel of a migrant background, for example as regards their knowledge of German or their familiarity with the German educational system.
+Educational success in Germany is primarily a question of a person’s social background: whether a child will enjoy a successful educational career depends to a major extent on the family into which it is born.
+Children from non-university-educated families for example will enter higher education significantly less often than children from university-educated families, despite performing equally well.
+In principle, this affects children with and without a migrant background to an equal extent.
+Young people of migrant origin from socially disadvantaged families face double the burden: they are additionally confronted with migration-specific challenges, for example with respect to their language skills or their family’s familiarity with the German education system.